cward-dev/dev10-program-classwork/week-01/assessment/src/README.md

 * assign variable from the console with appropriate prompt
     * use validation to check for valid entry
         * capsuleNumber - use if statement to ensure that capsule is occupied
+            * if all capsules are unoccupied, print error message and go back to main menu
+                * use for loop to cycle through and count number of occupied capsules
 * update array with the new information (capsules[capsuleNumber] = null)
 * print success message and confirmation